AndreaNardinocchi/placemark/README.md

 ```

-The updatePlacemark handler is in the **placemark-controller.js** file, and gets evoked by the form action in **edit-placemark.hbs** :
+The updatePlacemark route is in the **placemark-controller.js** file, and gets evoked by the form action in **edit-placemark.hbs** :

 ```
 <form class="box" action="/category/{{category._id}}/updateplacemark/{{placemark._id}}" method="POST">

 ```

-Therefore, upon clicking on the placemark update icon, the user lands on anew route/page inside the placemark itself:
+Therefore, upon clicking on the placemark update icon, the user lands on a new route/page inside the placemark itself:

 ```
   { method: "GET", path: "/category/{categoryid}/editplacemark/{placemarkid}", config: placemarkController.index },